 We hope to become a major force in bringing awareness of the disease and its effect on people who become afflicted with the disease.
 Many medical centers in the United States do not have adequate medical resources on this disease, and it is often very hard for physicians to diagnose.

-The fact remains that thrombotic thrombocytopenic pupura is a dangerous disorder with substantial acute mortality along with uncertain long-term prognosis.
+The fact remains that thrombotic thrombocytopenic purpura is a dangerous disorder with substantial acute mortality along with uncertain long-term prognosis.
 This is the reason that this organization will help the medical profession learn more about the TTP so they can provide better diagnostic precision, less perilous treatment, and improved ability for doctors to advise patients about risks for disabilities and possible relapse.

 All those involved in the foundation hope that other families will gain more knowledge of the sickness which afflicts their loved one.
 With new insight into treatment, these families may not have to go through the experience of losing a beautiful daughter at the young age of 12 — or at any age.
+Basically, this foundation hopes to save lives.